bookofproofs/bookofproofs.github.io/_sources/history/20th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Hamill/">Christine Mary Hamill</a>

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Mostow/">Andrzej Mostowski</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Mostow/">Mostow, Gorge Daniel</a>
-: A Polish mathematician who worked on logic and the foundations of mathematics.
+: An outstanding mathematician winning the Leroy Steele Prize in 1993 and the Wolf Prize in Mathematics in 2013 for his fundamental and pioneering contribution to geometry and Lie group theory.
+He also played a major role in supporting mathematics as president of the American Mathematical Society and in many other leading roles.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Gorenstein/">Daniel Gorenstein</a>